recurly/recurly-integration-examples/CONTRIBUTING.md

 | POST `/api/accounts/new` | New accounts |
 | PUT `/api/accounts/:account_code` | Account updates |

-All other GET requests should serve files directly from the [public folder](public).
+All other GET requests should serve files directly from the [public directory](public).

 ### External examples